dgaitsgo/ARTiMon-demo/README.md

 elevatedHeartRate = '>' heartRateRange

 *
-//Finally its time declare what alerts will be produced when exceeding
+//Finally it is time to declare what alerts will be produced when exceeding
 //certain thresholds.
 Alerts escalate in degree if the heartRate is
 //elevated for 3, 7 and 10 seconds.
 This is the monitoring stage.
 // hazards & warnings :green (default) - yellow, orange, red